-In my role as Manufacturing Solutions Architect I have the opportunity of visiting many different manufacturers representing a variety of industries and manufacturing processes.
+In my role as Manufacturing Solutions Architect I have seen many industries and manufacturing processes up close.
 These range from consumer goods to mining to petrochemicals and beyond.
 These businesses couldn’t be more different except for the general acceptance of deploying OEE (Overall Equipment Effectiveness) to drive improvements.
-If your organization uses OEE as a key metric, ask yourself: Is OEE driving improvements, or is it being used as a cover from complacency?
+If your organization uses OEE as a key metric, ask yourself: Is OEE driving improvements, or is it being used as a cover for complacency?

-Even though most organizations agree that OEE is Availability times Performance times Quality the calculation and assumptions vary significantly from organization to organization and sometimes between plants in the same organization.
-There tends to be a focus on the composite number not the reasons driving that number.
+Even though most organizations agree that OEE is Availability times Performance times Quality the calculation and assumptions vary significantly from organization to organization and sometimes between plants within the same organization.
+There tends to be a focus on the composite number, not the reasons driving that number.

 The foundation of OEE is Lean Manufacturing and Total Productive Maintenance (TPM).
 Both drive waste and inefficiencies out of organizations by focusing on value added activities which shorten production cycles, increases quality and reduce costs.
 World class OEE is commonly touted to be 85%.
 This is based on the book “Introduction to TPM: Total Productive Maintenance (Preventative Maintenance Series)” by Seiichi Nakajima and uses a machine shop in the 1970’s as a reference.
 His targets were 90% Availability, 95% Performance and 99% Quality.
 The reality is that most manufacturing companies, even today, have OEE scores closer to 60% or 65%.